 The Massachusetts Department of Public Health publicly shares positive case numbers and deaths by county on a daily basis and by city and town on a weekly basis.
-It is important to remember that presumed cases are not included in the count.
-Additionally, the raw case number data does not reflect the actual burden of disease in our community.
-The number of individuals affected by COVID-19 is likely higher by an order of magnitude that we cannot currently know.
-This is due to the fact that presumed cases are not included in the count, and testing availability still remains a challenge.
 The Town continues to closely monitor evolving developments related to the Coronavirus (COVID-19).
 Residents are urged to follow the recommendations regarding good hygiene and personal action issued by the CDC and the state Department of Public Health.
 Special alerts, if needed, will be sent out by the Wenham Board of Health.
 This page will be updated and communicated to the Wenham community as facts change.
 Please see helpful links from Board of Health and the Town in the left hand navigation menu.

 "Frequently Asked Questions" and other topics that were covered at the COVID-19 Public Forums on April 16, 2020